maliMirkec/personal-website/site/testimonials/evan-lavidor.md

 ---
 layout: index
 title: Evan Lavidor
-description: Evan Lavidor talks about his positive experience in working with Silvestar Bistrović.
+description: Read testimonial by Evan Lavidor in which he talks about his positive experience in working with Silvestar Bistrović.
 tags:
   - testimonials
 type: testimonials-item